NSG2025 Field trips

 19:00 Est. arrival at Conference venue Paasitorni

-Field trip 2
+Field trip 2 - Vesuvius and Oplontis

-Field Trip 3 The Phlegrean Fields
+Field Trip 3 The Phlegrean Fields, Pozzuoli

 Date: